hatdropper1977/john.soban.ski/content/fast-and-easy-regression-with-tensorflow-part-2.md

 DNN | 5 | 3.30
 DNN |  2 | 3.17

-In future blog posts we will investigate ways to tune the model, from a construction and hyper-parameter tuning standpoint.
+In [the next blog post]({filename}/fast-and-easy-automl-optimize.md) we will investigate ways to tune the model, from a construction and hyper-parameter tuning standpoint.

 If you enjoyed this blog post, please check out these related blog posts: